jondlm/docspot/README.md

 <img style="width: 45px;" src="https://cdn.rawgit.com/jondlm/docspot/master/public/img/logo.svg" /> DocSpot
 </h1>

 All your docs are belong to DocSpot.
+It's like your own internal GitHub pages.

 This is a small web server that allows people to POST tarballs with static assets and have them hosted on a server.
 Currently it does not have any form of